noemacee/pequila/README.md

 # Introduction

-**Zuitzerland** is a one-of-a-kind "pop-up village" experiment with strong decentralized-access (d/acc) vibes—think Zuzalu with a similar strong privacy focus.
+**Zuitzerland** is a one-of-a-kind "pop-up village" experiment with strong decentralized/defensive/democratic acceleration (d/acc) vibes—think Zuzalu with a similar strong privacy focus.
 At this tiny scale, we've already achieved product–market fit: event organizers are clamoring for a self-hosted tool that lets attendees prove membership without exposing their identity while still being able to ban rule-breaking users.

 ---